drewjbartlett/wordpress-eloquent/README.md

-# Wordpress Laravel
+# Wordpress Laravel Eloquent Models
-A library that converts converts wordpress tables into Laravel Eloquent models.
+A library that converts converts wordpress tables into [Laravel Eloquent Models](https://laravel.com/docs/5.3/eloquent).
+This is helpful for dropping into any wordpress project where maybe you're more comfortable with Laravel's Eloquent Models.
+Or maybe you're writing an API aside from wordpress's `wp_ajax` and don't want to increase your load time by loading the entire WP core.
+This is a great boiler plate based off [Eloquent](https://laravel.com/docs/5.3/eloquent) by Laravel to get you going.

 ## Overview
  - [Installation](#installation)